ruezheng/little-esty-shop-bulk-discounts/README.md

 &nbsp; &nbsp; ⭐ &nbsp; &nbsp; Deploy to Heroku

 ## Setup Instructions

 Ruby 2.7.2 <br>
 Rails 5.2.6

-1. Clone this repository to your local using the SSH key:
+1. Clone this directory to your local repository using the SSH key:
 ```
-$ git@github.com:ruezheng/little-esty-shop-bulk-discounts.git
+$ git clone git@github.com:ruezheng/little-esty-shop-bulk-discounts.git
 ```

 2. From the command line, install gems using Bundler: